wandersen01/wandersen01/PcdcPrivacyNotice.md

 <br>

 **Privacy policies of other webistes**<br>
-The PCDC website contains links to other websites.
-Our privacy policy applies only to our website, so if you click on a link to another website, you should read their privacy policy.
+The PCDC website contains links to other websitespolicy applies only to our website, so if you click on a link to another website, you should read their privacy policy.
 <br>

 **Changes to our privacy policy**<br>